The holiday season often comes and goes in such a rush and hurried manner that it often leaves us so relieved that it’s finally over.

 The next year, we purchased the Nativity Scene Advent Calendar.
 The effect was amazing.

 Each day one child gets to take out a piece and stick it on to the scene.
-Then we discuss something around the birth story of Jesus.
+Then we discuss something about the birth story of Jesus.
 For example, if it’s a wise man, we talk about how they followed the star to bring Jesus gifts and worship Him.

 The entire month they are focused on baby Jesus and His birth–since this is the last piece that goes up.
 It sinks in for them that Jesus is the most important piece and He was born a baby just like us.